AnanyaBM2006/MTD_dsa/README.md

 # MTD_dsa
-DSA Training dekivered by the company MTD by Nithin
+DSA Training delivered by the company MTD by Nithin